legiongis/test-package-load/README.md

 ## configuration

-here are some application settings you'll probably want to use:
+here are some application settings you'll probably want to use (add to your `settings_local.py`):
 ```
 SEARCH_ITEMS_PER_PAGE = 15
 SEARCH_EXPORT_ITEMS_PER_PAGE = 100000